 9th Grade Exchange with St. Mary's Anglican Girls' School in Perth, Australia

 This short-term exchange begins with MayTerm, when two Laurel 9th graders travel to Perth, Australia to spend approximately 6 weeks with a host family at St. Mary's Anglican Girls' School.
 The second part of the exchange occurs in October and November of the following school year, when the two St. Mary's host students come to Cleveland to spend 6 weeks here at Laurel!
 Neither institution charges tuition or fees for the visiting students, and no academic credits are given to the visiting students.

 Middle School Passport Program

-Offered in partnership with Jumpstreet Tours to students in Grades 6, 7 and 8 for the 2016-17 school year, this trip will showcase the highlights of French Canada in Montreal & Quebec City.
+Offered in partnership with Jumpstreet Tours (www.jumpstreet.com) to students in Grades 6, 7 and 8 for the 2017-18 school year, this trip will showcase the highlights of Boston, including Plymouth Plantation and Salem.
 The group will travel to Canada the week after school finishes in June.
-There will be a combination of touring in the two cities, participating in various activities, and a visit at a French school.
 The itinerary can be found HERE.